Mikhail782/game_of_life_in_c/README.md

 ## Important notes:

-* The game must be written in C, have a structured style, and run from the terminal;
+* The game must be written in C, have a structured style, and run from the terminal with command:
+  - `gcc -Wall -Werror -Wextra -lncurses game_of_life.c `

 * Your source code will be tested by the static analyzer `cppcheck`, as well as the style linter `cpplint`.